s2ward/tibia/README.md

             x<-- there
         }
 ```

-Confirm that the new .json is correct.
-Copy-paste the entirety of your clientoptions.json into [json validater](https://jsonlint.com/) to check if it contains any errors.
+To confirm that the new clientoptions.json is correct, copy-paste the entirety of your clientoptions.json into [json validater](https://jsonlint.com/) to check if it's valid.

-#### Is this legal?
+### Is this legal?

 Yes.
 It violates no rules/ToS.
 You are effectively just importing/restoring hotkeys.